zenOSmosis/phantom-core/README.md

     - Accepts an optional key when adding a child to make it easier to extend with coerced types; the relevant child can be looked up by this key
     - Can optionally destruct all associated children

+## Changelog

+### Version 2.0.0

+  - Add global setImmediate regardless of context.
+To use in a browser, require PhantomCore somewhere in the program before calling setImmediate.
+  - Add version reporting as static method: PhantomCore.getPhantomCoreVersion()
+  - Deprecate optional isReady parameter; using isAsync instead

 TODO: Build out this documentation